-For a Demand Response Resource that is not being dispatched that is not a Fast Start Demand Response Resource, all components of the Real-Time Reserve Designation shall be zero.
+For a Demand Response Resource or Demand Response Distributed Energy Resource Aggregation that is not being dispatched that is not a Fast Start Demand Response Resource or Fast Start Demand Response Distributed Energy Resource Aggregation, all components of the Real-Time Reserve Designation shall be zero.

 (a) Ten-Minute Spinning Reserve.
-For a Fast Start Demand Response Resource that is not being dispatched, Ten-Minute Spinning Reserve shall be zero.
+For a Fast Start Demand Response Resource or a Fast Start Demand Response Distributed Energy Resource Aggregation that is not being dispatched, Ten-Minute Spinning Reserve shall be zero.

 (b) Ten-Minute Non-Spinning Reserve.
-For a Fast Start Demand Response Resource that is not being dispatched, Ten-Minute Non-Spinning Reserve shall be calculated as the minimum of the Demand Response Resource’s Offered CLAIM10, its CLAIM10, and its .
+For a Fast Start Demand Response Resource or a Fast Start Demand Response Distributed Energy Resource Aggregation that is not being dispatched, Ten-Minute Non-Spinning Reserve shall be calculated as the minimum of the Demand Response Resource’s or Demand Response Distributed Energy Resource Aggregation’s Offered CLAIM10, its CLAIM10, and its Maximum Reduction or Maximum Deviation.

 (c) Thirty-Minute Operating Reserve.
-For a Fast Start Demand Response Resource that is not being dispatched, Thirty-Minute Operating Reserve shall be calculated as: (i) the minimum of the Demand Response Resource’s Offered CLAIM30, its CLAIM30, and its , minus (ii) the Ten-Minute Non-Spinning Reserve quantity calculated for the Demand Response Resource pursuant to subsection (b) above.
+For a Fast Start Demand Response Resource or Demand Response Distributed Energy Resource Aggregation that is not being dispatched, Thirty-Minute Operating Reserve shall be calculated as: (i) the minimum of the Demand Response Resource’s or Demand Response Distributed Energy Resource Aggregation Offered CLAIM30, its CLAIM30, and its Maximum Reduction or Maximum Deviation, minus (ii) the Ten-Minute Non-Spinning Reserve quantity calculated for the Demand Response Resource or Demand Response Distributed Energy Resource Aggregation pursuant to subsection (b) above.

 III.1.7.20 Information and Operating Requirements.